 What the technology does

 The S protein undergoes conformational changes to interact with its receptor and to mediate fusion with the target cell.
 It is also unstable, and prone to denaturation resulting in changes to its structure and antigenic characteristics.
-These sequence variants can lead to the generation of proteins, with increased stability, which may give better performance in diagnostic tests or vaccines, or which adopt particular conformations, which may give better performance in diagnostic tests or vaccines.
+These sequence variants can lead to the generation of proteins with increased stability and conformation which may give better performance in diagnostics or vaccines.

 Main application field